dillweed/grapher/README.md

 Here's an example of how to use these methods:

 ```
-# Import the Grapher class
-from grapher import Grapher

 # Generate a graph object with optional offset
 graph = Grapher(5, 10, 5, 2)